top of page

 Research backs the benefits of ballistic training, showing it improves both power and speed.
 However, it’s crucial to maintain a balanced program that includes both maximal strength and ballistic exercises to ensure optimal transfer to athletic performance, without overloading one aspect of training.

-Take a look at the strength and conditioning sections for a balanced approach to training
+Take a look at the Strength and conditioning sections for a balanced approach to training

 Here are some examples of what we do throwing medicine balls

 We tend to do 2sets of 8reps as part of our neural prep warm ups.
 Sessions cover a variety of throws to stimulate anterior, posterior and rotational tissues.
-We complete sessions based on what our athletes are trying to achieve during their individual training periodisation.
+We complete sessions based on what our athletes are trying to achieve during their individual training Periodisation.

 Videos